cwaring/ucan.xyz/README.md

 - **Automated Processing**: Scripts that fetch, process, and format documentation from GitHub
 - **Interactive Features**: Custom Vue components, Mermaid diagrams, and responsive design
 - **Library Documentation**: Comprehensive coverage of UCAN implementations across languages
+- **Implementation Guide**: Step-by-step guide for building UCAN libraries in any language
 - **SEO Optimized**: Configured for search engines with proper meta tags and structured content

 ## 🏗️ Architecture